 Don’t miss more great ideas for outdoor places in Waterford to visit with kids!

 Coole Park, Galway

-Coole Park is a fabulous place to take kids, there are multiple walks in the woods, and other fun features kids will love:
+Coole Park is a fabulous place to take kids and one of our favourite outdoor places in Ireland.
+There are multiple walks in the woods, and other fun features kids will love, such as:

 - deer to spot in a special walled area near the visitor centre